-We’ll be holding community meetings and pop-up events between October 28 and November 7, 2019, where staff will be on hand to answer questions and share information about the Broadway Subway Project.
+We’re holding community meetings and pop-up events between October 28 and November 7, 2019, where staff will be on hand to answer questions and share information about the Broadway Subway Project.
+Click to view the postcard notification.

 You’re invited to drop in at any of the following community meetings: